About the Docs Editor

 Click on the image after uploading to make adjustments.
-The top toolbar allows you to align the image or add a link.
+The top toolbar allows you to align the image, add a link, or alt text.
 Click and drag from the bottom or left side to resize.
-Enter a caption that will appear along with the picture, or click the Alt button to add alt text to describe the image for accessibility.
+Click Write a caption below the image to add a caption.

 Start a numbered list.
 Hit return/enter twice to end the list.

 Insert a table.
 Click the 3 dots before a row or column to remove that row or column.
 Highlight the whole table and click the plus (+) to add a row or column, or delete the entire table.
 Click the 3 dots at the end of a row or column to delete it.

 All you need is the URL of a video from YouTube, Vimeo, Loom, or Wistia to add a video to your articles — no need for embed codes or extra formatting!

 If you want to embed a video that is hosted with some other source, you can do that with the HTML block.
 See Use HTML in the Docs Editor for a lot more information on this option.

 The Docs editor supports the Markdown basic syntax as outlined here: Markdown Cheat Sheet: Basic Syntax

 Markdown extended syntax is not available in the Docs editor.